johnpapa/pwa-angular/README.md

 ## Variations
 There are various techniques in this repo, contained in different branches.
 Each accomplishes similar tasks, with variations n the end result.
 Learn moer below.
 All contain `manifest.json`, and variations on the service worker and code to use the servie worker.

+### Online only
+- *master* branch

+The app only runs online.
+There is no service worker.
+Push notifications are disabled.

 ### Manual Service Worker
 - *sw/manual* branch